 The easily overlooked arrival of spruce tips in the late Spring has to be one of my favorite times of the year.
-It marks a time of transition, from early Spring to the richness of late Spring.
+It marks a time of transition from early Spring to the richness of late Spring.
 Trees are finally greening out, the hummingbirds have arrived and the incandescent glow of orange poppies light up sidewalks across Colorado.
-An equally extraordinary addition to this time of year, though, is the bountiful amount of foraging that is available.
-Young and tender plant shoots are appearing, like chickweed, mallow, lambs quarters, dandelion and salsify.
+An equally extraordinary addition is the bountiful amount of foraging that is available.
+Young and tender plant shoots are appearing like chickweed, mallow, lambs quarters, dandelion and salsify.
 Cattails shoots are appearing near water.

 While almost all pines, firs and spruces produce edible growth tips, spruce have to be my personal favorite.
 Try some and you will quickly find that each tree has its own specific flavor ranging from sharp and resinous to sweet and lemony.
 The younger shoots, with the casing still intact, typically yield the best flavor with them becoming increasingly tough and resinous with age.
-Although they make a great trail-side snack on their own, there are an endless number of recipes and cooking ideas for spruce tips.
-From ice cream to spruce tip beer.
-Enjoy them as you like, but don’t forget to try them plain and you’ll understand why they are such an amazing foraging item.
+Although they make a great trail-side snack on their own, there are an endless number of recipes and cooking ideas for spruce tips from ice cream to spruce tip beer.
+Enjoy them as you like but don’t forget to try them plain.
+You’ll quickly understand why they are such an amazing forage item.
 They also make excellent tea!

 Spruce Tip Shortcake